Special Needs Assistant (SNA) Course – (QQI Level 6)

 - Format: Online eLearning course supported with fully qualified tutors & accredited by QQI.

 - Course fee includes all documentation, lecturing, assessments, learner registration and QQI certification fees.
-No other fees to pay!
+No other hidden accreditation or certification fees to pay!

 - Students can complete this course within 8 weeks which is ample time and can start it at any time of the year that is convenient.